import torch

 >>>

->>> reg_l2 = JacobianSpectralNorm(max_iter=10, tol=1e-3, eval_mode=False, verbose=True)
+>>> reg_l2 = JacobianSpectralNorm(max_iter=100, tol=1e-5, eval_mode=False, verbose=True)

->>> A = torch.diag(torch.Tensor(range(1, 51))) # creates a diagonal matrix with largest eigenvalue = 50
+>>> A = torch.diag(torch.Tensor(range(1, 51))).unsqueeze(0) # creates a diagonal matrix with largest eigenvalue = 50

->>> x = torch.randn_like(A).requires_grad_()
+>>> x = torch.randn((1, A.shape[1])).unsqueeze(0).requires_grad_()

->>> out = A @ x
+>>> out = x @ A

 >>> regval = reg_l2(out, x)